 These two islands combine to be Causeway Islands Park.
 Also known as Island A and Island B, they’re a great spot for a different kind of beach day in the Fort Myers Beach and Sanibel Island area.

 The shallow waters at Causeway Island Park are great for families, with Island B providing bathroom facilities.
 Both spots are perfect for stand-up paddleboarding, or, when the wind’s up, kitesurfing.

 Clinic for the Rehabilitation of Wildlife (CROW)

-Alongside the national shell museum and the wildlife refuge, the Clinic for the Rehabilitation of Wildlife (CROW) is one of the best Sanibel Island attractions.
+Alongside the national shell museum and the wildlife refuge, the Clinic for the Rehabilitation of Wildlife (CROW) is one of the coolest Sanibel Island attractions for nature lovers.
 Beginning at the visitor center, you’ll enjoy a variety of hands-on displays exploring the many types of wildlife found in Southwest Florida.

 From here, take a step back and see the many live animal exhibits, comprising armadillos, turtles, and even snakes.

 To make the most of your visit to the Clinic for the Rehabilitation of Wildlife, arrive in time for the 11 am presentation.
 Watch as a professional naturalist spends time with many of the resident animals and walks visitors through the important work that helps bring them back to full health.